Trash & Recycling FAQs

-Containers should be placed at curbside no later than 6:00 a.m. on collection day.
-Containers must be placed side-by-side approximately 1' foot apart and at least 3' feet from any obstruction. (i.e. fire hydrant, cars, trees, etc.) Containers should be placed with the handles and wheels facing away from the street.
-Containers should be removed from curbside within 12 hours after service.
+Containers should be placed curbside no later than 6:00 a.m. on collection day.
+Containers must be placed side-by-side approximately 1 foot apart and at least 3 feet from any obstruction (i.e. fire hydrant, cars, trees, etc.).
+Containers should be placed with the handles and wheels facing away from the street and toward the home.
+Containers should be taken in within 12 hours of collection service.
 Items not in containers will not be collected.

 Does the District collect all of Costa Mesa's trash?

 No. The Costa Mesa Sanitary District collects and recycles residential trash from single family residences and small multi-family residences (with 4 units or less).
 The City of Costa Mesa is responsible for the collection and recycling of trash from larger multi-family residences and businesses.
 For information about multi-family and business trash collection, please visit the City of Costa Mesa's website.